chazzka/clanekcathedral/clanek.md

 The proportion of false positive novelties
 : This is the proportion of the data labeled "novelty" compared to the regular filtered dataset.

-For the experiments, data from smart home sensors were used.
-Each of the experiments contains the same number of datapoints from a random time interval so that the intervals do not overlap.

 Since we use the semi-supervised learning paradigm, we extracted one time interval with zero to no anomalies to perform fitting on.
-Figure X shows the fitting dataset timespan.
+Figure X shows the fitting dataset.

 >Figure x